MSiam/tti_fsvos/README.md

 First, you will need to download the ImageNet pre-trained backbones at https://drive.google.com/drive/folders/1Hrz1wOxOZm4nIIS7UMJeL79AQrdvpj6v and put them under initmodel/.
 These will be used if you decide to train your models from scratch.

 #### Pre-trained models
-We directly provide the full pre-trained models at https://drive.google.com/file/d/1iuMAo5cJ27oBdyDkUI0JyGIEH60Ln2zm/view?usp=sharing.
+* For VSPW and TAO: use RePRI ones "directly provide the full pre-trained models at https://drive.google.com/file/d/1iuMAo5cJ27oBdyDkUI0JyGIEH60Ln2zm/view?usp=sharing.
 You can download them and directly extract them at the root of this repo.
-This includes Resnet50 and Resnet101 backbones on Pascal-5i, and Resnet50 on Coco-20i.
+This includes Resnet50 and Resnet101 backbones on Pascal-5i, and Resnet50 on Coco-20i."

+* For YTVIS: use these provided [models]()

 ## Overview of the repo